Smoothing and adaptation of shifted P\'olya Tree ensembles: Proofs

-In the discrete case, the first inequality is also valid as the remainder term from Lemma \ref{Hell_unif_cont} is of the order $o(\epsilon_n)$ for our values of $L_n$ and the number of trees $q=n$.
-Above, $B_{\mathbb{R}^{K}}(0, M)$ is the $L_2$ closed ball in $\R^K$ of radius $M$.
-It is a general fact that there exists a universal constant $C>0$ such that Therefore, one concludes that, for some constant $C$ \textit{2) Prior mass condition: }For the last condition of Theorem \ref{GGV_theo}, we introduce the sequence $\left(\eta_i\right)_{0\leq i\leq 2^{L_n}+\lfloor\alpha\rfloor-1}$ from Lemma \ref{approx_cyclicSplines} such that
+The first inequality is valid in the discrete case since the remainder term from Lemma \ref{Hell_unif_cont} is of the order $o(\epsilon_n)$ for our values of $L_n$ and the number of trees $q=n$.
+It is a general fact that there exists a universal constant $C>0$ such that Therefore, one concludes that, for any $D>c_0^{-1}$ and $n$ large enough